saadpocalypse/WebDevCourse/README.md

 ## Lab 5 was omitted

 ## In Lab 6
-In lab 6, we peformed basic JavaScript tasks
+In lab 6, we peformed basic JavaScript tasks.
+The four tasks consisted of:
+1. Making a simple calculator.
+2. Using JS to format strings.